 IEG employs a number of different evaluation instruments which differ in terms of methodology and scope.

-At completion of each Country Partnership Framework (CPF), the WBG team prepares a Completion and Learning review (CLR).
+At completion of each Country Partnership Framework (CPF), the WBG team prepares a Completion and Learning Review (CLR).
 The CLR is a critical input in the design and implementation of the next CPF.
-IEG conducts a desk based review of the CLR and provides an independent validation and rating of the CLR.
+IEG conducts a desk-based review of the CLR and provides an independent validation and rating of the CLR.
 IEG’s submits the CLR to the Board in time for its discussion of the new CPF.
-In producing a CLR Review (CLRR), IEG uses a shared methodology with WBG.
+In producing a CLR Validation (CLRV), IEG uses a shared methodology with WBG.
 It involves looking at what was achieved in terms of the stated objectives, how well the WBG designed and implemented the program, and the alignment with the WBG corporate strategy.
 IEG’s validation of the CLR provides an independent rating on two key dimensions: the CPF’s development outcomes and WBG’s performance.

-To assess the Bank Group’s performance and identify lessons for improving Bank Group operations at project level, IEG undertakes a validation process for 100% of the World Bank’s Implementation Completion and Results Reports.
+To assess the Bank’s performance and identify lessons for improving Bank operations at project level, IEG undertakes a validation process for 100% of the World Bank’s Implementation Completion and Results Reports.
 The IEG Implementation Completion and Results Report Review (ICRR) is an independent, desk-based, critical validation of the evidence, content, narrative and ratings included in the World Bank’s Implementation Completion and Results Reports (ICR).
 The review is conducted within 180 days of the submission of the World Bank’s self-evaluation Implementation Completion and Results Report to IEG.
 Based on the evidence provided in the ICR and an interview with the last task team leader, IEG arrives at its own ratings for the project, based on the same evaluation criteria used by the World Bank project teams.
 IEG’s ICRRs serve as an independent validation of the results in the ICR and contribute to both learning and accountability.
+Related document: Guidelines for Reviewing World Bank Implementation Completion and Results Reports: A Manual for Evaluators and Guidance Manual for Evaluators: ICR Reviews for Development Policy Financing (DPOs)

-Apart from the above, IEG also conducts other evaluative studies such as (systematic) reviews and impact evaluations, sometimes in collaboration with other (WBG) departments.
+Apart from the above, IEG also conducts other evaluative studies such as (systematic) reviews.